MichaelMackus/simplerl/README.md

 If you'd like to use wide-character support (for "prettier" drawing of dungeon walls), you can do so by uncommenting the relevant lines in the Makefile.
 This requires curses built with wide-character support.

-The resulting (static) library will be built at lib/libsimplerl.a and the game will be built at game/simplerl